 Not only are they linked to increased stress and anxiety when taken in higher amounts, but they also last in your system for hours, causing you to wake up frequently during sleep.

 If you have trouble falling asleep due to scary thoughts, cut back on coffee, alcohol, or smoking, as they’re notorious for causing poor quality sleep and emotional disorders in the future.

 If you continue to have trouble sleeping, even after trying the above strategies, schedule an appointment with your healthcare provider.
 A doctor may refer you to a sleep physician or a psychologist.

 Some treatments used by health professionals include:

-- Cognitive Behavioral Therapy (CBT-I).
-In some cases, even after a person addresses their fear, their sleep issues persist because of altered behavior and thinking around sleep.
-This can be managed using cognitive behavioral therapy, which is also used in the treatment of insomnia, anxiety, and depression.
+Sometimes, even after a person addresses their fear, their sleep issues persist due to altered behavior and thinking around sleep.
+This can be managed using cognitive behavioral therapy.